wtraylor/modular_megafauna_model/docs/model.md

 	+ What’s the problem with annual allocation?
 	+ What mechanisms have we explored to prevent population crashes?
 - What is the problem with β (half-max intake density) in Illius & O’Connor (2000) and Pachzelt et al.?
-- Explain the problem of coexistence: How coexistence could arise theoretically, but why it is practically so difficult.
-- Provide a list of other mechanistic herbivore models.

 ## Basic Model Concepts {#sec_basicconcepts}